 - When exploring the waterfront, always take note of passing ships.
 They might bring in strong currents that can cause people to be swept off the cliff.

 - You can take the Blue Route as it goes from north to south of the island.
 This is the best way to ensure that you can pass through all of the main sights on the island.

 - There is an alternative route available for wheelchair users, or visitors with impaired mobility.

 - Fortress of Suomenlinna is a UNESCO site; hence, it must be preserved for future generations.
-All visitors are encouraged to stay on marked path and always sort your waste.
-The island is also home to 800 inhabitants; it is therefore important that you respect their privacy.
+All visitors are encouraged to stay on a marked path and always sort your waste.
+The island is also home to 800 inhabitants; it is important that you respect their privacy.

 View my complete list of UNESCO World Heritage Sites in Finland.